danielsaidi/Sheeeeeeeeet/README.md

 ![Sheeeeeeeeeit][header-image]

-## About
+## About Sheeeeeeeeet

 Sheeeeeeeeet is a Swift library for adding custom action sheets to your iOS apps.
-It comes with many built-in item action sheet item types, and can be extended by custom types are more specific to your app or domain.
+It comes with a bunch of built-in item action sheet items and can be extended by custom items that are more specific to your app or domain.

-Sheeeeeeeeet action sheets can be designed to look just like standard iOS action sheets or completely differently.
-It's completely up to you to design the action sheets that are used in your application.
+Sheeeeeeeeet action sheets can be designed to look just like standard iOS action sheets or completely different.
+You can apply a global appearance style, as well as individual styles for separate action sheets or action sheet items.

-Sheeeeeeeeet action sheets can be peeked & popped on all devices that support 3D touch.
-An optional fallback to long press is available.
+Sheeeeeeeeet action sheets can be peeked & popped on all devices that support 3D touch, with an optional long press gesture fallback for unsupported devices.

 ## Demo Application

 This repository contains a demo application.
-Just open the project, then run the `SheeeeeeeeetExample` target to try different types of action sheets.
+Open the `Sheeeeeeeeet` project and run the `SheeeeeeeeetExample` target to try different types of action sheets.

 ## Install